Correlation Functions and Chaotic Behavior of the SYK Chain Model in Pure States: Correlation Functions and Signatures of Quantum Chaos

 Across all parameter choices, these thermal correlators display the expected features: an initial exponential decay at early times, a subsequent power-law decay at intermediate times, and saturation to a plateau at late times.

-Figure~\ref{fig:SYK2ptI} compares \( G^n_c(t) \) to \( G^\beta(t) \) for various coupling regimes.
-Agreement is evident at both early and late times, while small discrepancies arise at intermediate times, particularly near the end of the power-law decay regime.
-There, \( G^n_c(t) \) exhibits residual oscillations around its long-time plateau, in contrast to the smoother approach seen in \( G^\beta(t) \).
-These differences are suppressed with increasing Hilbert space dimension and are expected to vanish as \( N \to \infty \).
-This thermodynamic limit is of special relevance to studies of the putative gravitational dual, where it corresponds to the semiclassical regime.
+Figure~\ref{fig:SYK2ptI} compares \( G^n_c(t) \) to the corresponding thermal correlator \( G^\beta(t) \) across different coupling regimes.
+To align the energies of the eigenstate and thermal ensemble, I fix the inverse temperature at \( \beta = 1.5 \) and select the eigenstate \( \ket{n} \) whose energy \( E_n \) most closely matches the thermal average energy \( E(\beta) \).
+The results show excellent agreement at both early and late times.
+Small deviations appear at intermediate times, particularly near the end of the power-law decay regime, where \( G^n_c(t) \) exhibits residual oscillations around its long-time plateau, whereas \( G^\beta(t) \) approaches the plateau more smoothly.
+These discrepancies diminish with increasing Hilbert space dimension and are expected to vanish in the thermodynamic limit \( N \to \infty \), which is of particular relevance to the conjectured gravitational dual, as it corresponds to the semiclassical regime.

 In summary, the two-point function in individual energy eigenstates of the disorder-averaged theory exhibits behavior consistent with thermalization, most closely aligning with microcanonical predictions.
 Minor distinctions between canonical and eigenstate correlators are evident at finite sizes but are expected to disappear in the large-\( N \) limit.